nodejs/node/doc/api/buffer.md

 Specifying `end` greater than [`buf.length`] will return the same result as that of `end` equal to [`buf.length`].

-*Note*: Modifying the new `Buffer` slice will modify the memory in the original `Buffer` because the allocated memory of the two objects overlap.
+Modifying the new `Buffer` slice will modify the memory in the original `Buffer` because the allocated memory of the two objects overlap.

 Example: Create a `Buffer` with the ASCII alphabet, take a slice, and then modify one byte from the original `Buffer`